 - 6/25/2021: 12pm-5pm, E. Boone Watson Community Center, 1005 Logan Ave

 - 6/17/2021: 1pm-6pm, Church of Christ, 916 Bridges

 - 6/19/2021: 10am-3pm, Pilgrim Rest M.B.
 Church, 809 E Main

 - 6/7/2021: 1:30pm-5:30pm, Chamber of Commerce, 116 N Maple St

 - 6/22/2021: 12:30pm-5:30pm, Cherokee Village United Methodist Church, 21 Otter Dr

 Blood drive safety

-Simply download the American Red Cross Blood Donor App, visit RedCrossBlood.org, call 1-800-RED-CROSS (1-800-733-2767) or enable the Blood Donor Skill on any Amazon Alexa device to make an appointment or for more information.
-All blood types are needed to ensure a reliable supply for patients.
-A blood donor card or driver's license or two other forms of identification are required at check-in.
-Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weight at least 110 pounds and are in generally good health may be eligible to donate blood.
-High school students and other donors 18 years of age and younger also have to meet certain height and weight requirements.
+Donors can save up to 15 minutes at the blood drive by completing a RapidPass.
+With RapidPass, donors complete the pre-donation reading and health history questionnaire online, on the day of donation, from a mobile device or computer.
+To complete a RapidPass, follow the instructions at RedCrossBlood.org/RapidPass or use the Red Cross Blood Donor App.
+To donate blood, individuals need to bring a blood donor card or driver's license or two other forms of identification that are required at check-in.
+Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
+High school students and other donors 18 years of age and younger also must meet certain height and weight requirements.